valillon/valillon.github.io/_posts/2018-12-03-face-morphing-caricatures.markdown

 	</td></tr><tr><td valign="bottom" align="right" style="border:0px;">
 		<img src="{{site.baseurl}}/assets/caricatures/velazquez_delaunay.jpg" width="130">
 	</td></tr></table>
-	<figcaption align="center">A Hillary Clinton's caricature morphed with the Velazquez's facial expression.</figcaption>
+	<figcaption align="center">Hillary Clinton's caricature morphed with Velazquez's facial expression.</figcaption>
 </div>

-In some cases however if the poses between the two faces are so distant, the morphing effect gets too much distorted or simply broken.
-That's the case when the two faces are looking at opposite directions or they are located at very far away relative locations in the image.
-For the first issue, an horizontal flip can make the trick, while for the second one, a fair enough head alignment towards the center can work fine.
+In some cases, however, if the poses between the two faces are too distant, the morphing effect gets too distorted or simply broken.
+That's the case when the two faces are looking in opposite directions or they are in different places in the image.
+For the first issue, an horizontal flip can do the trick, while for the second one, a reasonable head alignment, towards the center, will work.

 <div class="align-center" style="width: 100%">